OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-04.md

 ## Ezra 4:8

-Rehum the commander and Shimshai the scribe wrote a letter against Jerusalem to King Artaxerxes, as follows:
+Rehum the commander and Shimshai the scribe composed a letter concerning Jerusalem to King Artaxerxes, stating:

 ## Ezra 4:9